syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/getting-started.md

 ## Defining Collection

-Inside each group, options are present in rows or columns as collections of items You can use the `e-ribbon-collection` tag helper to define each ribbon collection like below.
+Inside each group, options are present in rows or columns as collections of items.
+You can use the `e-ribbon-collection` tag helper to define each ribbon collection like below.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}